Byron1z/configure-ad-B1z/README.md

 <h3>Create the Domain Controller VM (Windows Server 2022) named “DC-1” </h3>
 <p>
-  Make sure to create the VM in the Same Region as your Virtual Network and make sure the VM is in the same Virtual Network we made.
+  Make sure to create the VM in the Same Region as your Virtual Network and make sure the VM is in the Same Virtual Network we made.

   ● Username: labuser